enfein/mieru/README.md

 To compile, go to the root directory of the project and invoke `make`.
 The compilation result will be stored in the `release` directory.

+## Share

+If you think this software is helpful, please share to your friends.
+Thanks!

 ## Contact Us

 Use GitHub issue.